-Beets are used along with medications in the treatment of liver diseases and fatty liver.
-They are also used to help lower levels of triglycerides (a type of fat) in the blood, lower blood pressure, and to improve athletic performance.
+Beets are commonly used in the treatment of liver diseases and fatty liver.
+They are also used help lower levels of triglycerides (a type of fat) in the blood, lower blood pressure, improve athletic performance, and reduce muscle soreness.
+But there is limited scientific research to support these uses.

 Uses & Effectiveness